humaidkidwai/humaidkidwai/README.md

 I'm a software engineer and researcher with a focus on Geo-IoT and cloud-native architectures.
 Currently pursuing an MSc in ${Geomatics | Software} Engineering at the University of Calgary, I'm passionate about engineering scalable and efficient solutions for managing and analyzing large volumes of data.

-- 🌍 **Current Role**: MSc in Wearable Technology at GeoSensorWebLab, University of Calgary
+- 🌍 **Current Role**: MSc candidate at GeoSensorWebLab, University of Calgary
 - 🏢 **Affiliations**:
   - Member of the Open Geospatial Consortium (OGC) SensorThings API Standards Working Group
   - Open Source Contributor, 52°North GmbH